superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 observations:

-- outliers (highly active users) clicked on ad_creatives from both campaigns (as expected)
+- outliers (cluster -1, highly active users) clicked on ad_creatives from both campaigns (as expected)
 - cluster 3 clicked on only one distinct ad_creative - from the influencer based campaign
 - clusters 0 and 2 clicked on only two distinct influencer based creatives
 - cluster 1 clicked on both campaigns' ad_creatives, but more on the first (non-influencer) campaign